14 DIY Home-Health Tests That Could Save Your Life (and Take Just Seconds)

 These daily exercises may improve your balance, which is one important measure of overall wellness.
 Time yourself as you stand on one leg with your eyes open.
 Hold this position for up to 60 seconds.
 If you wobble after just 20, you could possibly be at risk for future brain problems.
-In a Japanese study, 30 percent of older adults who couldn’t balance for this long had microbleeds in the brain.
+In a Japanese study published in the journal Stroke, 30 percent of older adults who couldn’t balance for this long had microbleeds in the brain.
 These tiny drops of blood in the brain leaked from vessels are only detectable through MRI and are an early indication of risk for stroke or dementia.
 While these bleeds are a warning sign of bigger brain problems to come, they have an immediate impact on balance as well as a person’s memory and decision-making.

 Move from sitting to standing and back again

 Sitting could be killing you—and so could be not being able to get up from your seat.
 (Here’s how to recover from sitting all day.)
 Do this chair-to-stand test 10 times, and watch the clock to see how long it takes.
 Doing well on the test requires lower-body muscle strength and power, balance, and coordination, and cardiorespiratory fitness.
 Researchers believe that low levels of performance in the test in mid-life could indicate the presence of underlying disease even before symptoms arise.
 Here are 9 easy chair exercises that work your entire body.

 Touch your toes